Mathematics 2B: Linear Algebra MATHS2004

 Main Assessment In: December

-This course covers the fundamentals of linear algebra that are applicable throughout science and engineering, and in particular in the physical, chemical and biological sciences, statistics and other parts of mathematics.
+This course covers the fundamentals of linear algebra that are applicable throughout science and engineering.
 The aim of the first part of the course is to introduce the idea of a finite dimensional vector space, including the concepts of linear independence, basis, dimension and linear map.
 The relation between linear maps and matrices will be explained, and this will motivate further study of matrices in the second part of the course, in which the determinant, eigenvalues and eigenvectors of a matrix will be studied.
+Symmetric matrices will be introduced and their relation to quadratic forms explained.
+Finally, we explore orthonormal basis of a vector space and describe the Gram-Schmidt algorithm used to construct such bases.
 Throughout, all new ideas will be illustrated by examples drawn from applications in low dimensions.

 Intended Learning Outcomes of Course